ericwbailey/ericwbailey.website/source/published/all-the-user-facing-states.md

 ### Stopped

-Prerecorded media or animation an element is playing reverted back to its start position.
+Prerecorded media or animation an element is Playing is reverted back to its start position.

 ### Sticky